kevinhayrle/srmunigram/README.md

 # SRM Unigram — Frontend

-This is the frontend repository for **SRM Unigram**, a full-stack social media platform built exclusively for SRM students & faculty.
+**SRM Unigram** is a full-stack social media platform built exclusively for SRM students & faculty.
-The frontend delivers a clean, responsive, and interactive UI where students & faculty can share photos, professional posts, events, certifications, and news — all in one place.
+It delivers a clean, responsive, and interactive UI where students & faculty can share photos, professional posts, events, certifications, and news — all in one place.

 The frontend handles:
 - User interface & layout